LiamRussellNZ/movieApp/README.md

 │   │   ├── index.html
 │   │   └── index.tsx
 │   └── tsconfig.json
-├── README.md
-└── webpack.config.js
+│   └── webpack.config.js
+├── instance_config.json
+├── manifest.yml
+├── package.json
+└── README.md
 ```

 ## Running Locally

 To run this project locally, you'll need to have Node.js and npm installed on your machine.
-This project is broken into two parts: the frontend (React pages) and the backend.
-You will need both running for the app to work.
+Both the frontend and backend code are housed in this repository.

 Follow these steps: